DiMorten/Fully-convolutional-recurrent-networks-for-crop-recognition/README.md

 This is a first version which will be optimized soon.

+## Preparing the input images

+Use the helper file tif_to_npy.py to convert the TIF VH and VV input image bands for each date into NPY format.
+This script also converts from dB to intensity values.
+Set the im_folders variable to a list of folders for each image date.

 ## Instructions

 To train Campo Verde dataset and BUnetConvLSTM network: